SaintPlayzPH/VulkanMod/README.md

 >- [ ] Shader support
 >- [ ] Removed Herobrine

+### Known Issue with VKMod on PojavLauncher:
+- Rendering bug with ASR enabled.

 ## Notes
 - This mod is still in development, please report issues in the [issue tab](https://github.com/xCollateral/VulkanMod/issues) with logs attached!
 - This mode isn't just "minecraft on vulkan" (e.g: [zink](https://docs.mesa3d.org/drivers/zink.html) ), it is a full rewrite of the minecraft renderer.
+- This will not support 32-bit devices (e.g. Desktops, Mobile, etc...).
+- This will not be published publicly (e.g YouTube, Mediafire, etc...).
+- This modification of VulkanMod is UNOFFICIAL.